Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] manual and screenshots for Heimatschutzprojekt
 - [ ] Find Praktikumstellen
 - [ ] create Bewerbungschreiben for different companies

+Today I worked on the Heimatschutyprojekt and founf some Praktikmstellewn I could apply to.

 ### 19.06.2026